 Using secured vs unsecured loans

-When it comes to using a secured or unsecured loans, you want to make sure you are being intentional.
+When it comes to using secured and unsecured loans, you want to make sure you are being intentional.
+It's important to know what each loan type could cost you in terms of collateral required and interest charged.
 You can do this by shopping around for the best loan rates and offers.

-At the end of the day, debt comes at a cost and that cost is in the form of interest.
+At the end of the day, debt comes at a cost, and that cost is in the form of interest.
 So it's important to be cautious when it comes to leveraging debt.

 Keep in mind, you can save up for those big purchases instead of taking out a loan.
 Make saving fun and enroll in our completely free "savings challenge bundle!"
 It includes the 26-week savings challenge, the $5 savings challenge, and more!